adt1-dev/android_device_google_molly/README.md

 This needs to be used in place of the default "molly" device tree in a PureNexus tree.

-This is dependent upon the 'mm-tablet' branch of both 'proprietary_vendor_google' & 'proprietary_vendor_nexus'.
+This is dependent upon the 'mm-tablet' branch of both 'android_vendor_google' & 'proprietary_vendor_nexus'.

 ## Spec Sheet
 | Feature                 | Specification                                                                               |